British Conqueror Heavy Tank:

 Payload: 30 missiles each, for 60 total.

-Mega Damage: Varies with missile types, mini missiles only (Go to Revised bomb and missile table).
+Mega Damage: Varies with missile types, mini missiles only (See revised bomb and missile tables for details.)

 Payload: each launcher carries 6 mini-missiles for a total of 24 Mini-missiles.

 Maximum Effective Range: a cone 50 feet (15 meters) long and 30 feet (9 meters) wide.

 Mega-Damage: 6D6 for targets 30 feet and further away, 1D4x10 for targets closer than that.

 Rate of Fire: Can activate one (1) mine at a time.